Scheduling Posts

 • Click on a day to see all posts scheduled for that date

-• Switch between month, week, and day views depending on how much detail you need
+• Switch between month, week, day, and agenda views depending on how much detail you need

 Quick Schedule From Media

 The calendar also supports a separate quick-schedule flow for creating a new post.
-Open the media panel in the calendar and drag one or more media files onto a day, or drop files directly from Finder or Explorer onto the calendar.
+Open the side panel's Media tab and drag one or more media files onto a day, or drop files directly from Finder or Explorer onto the calendar.

 • Drop onto a day in month view to start a new scheduled post for that day